platformatic/platformatic/docs/reference/cli.md

 #### schema

+Generate the schema of your config file:

+* `schema config` - create / update the JSON schema config available on `platformatic.db.schema.json`

 Generate a schema from the database and prints it to standard output:

 * `schema graphql` - generate the GraphQL schema